barumau/pandunia/eng/G-V.md

 **yu shal kom!** = **kom!**
 – Come (you all)!

-### Passive voice
+### Passive clause

-The passive voice expresses that the subject undergoes the action or has its state changed.
+The passive clause expresses that the subject undergoes the action or has its state changed.
 In other words, the subject has a passive role.
+This contrasts with the active clause where the subject is the agent or the doer of the action.
-In Pandunia, the passive voice is indicated by the auxiliary verb **ben**.
+In Pandunia, the passive clause is constructed with the help of the auxiliary verb **ben**.

-Active voice:
+Active:
 **de yam piza.**
 – They eat pizza.
-Passive voice:
+Passive:
 **piza ben yam.**
 – Pizza is eaten.

-The agent of the action can be expressed also in passive sentences by using the preposition **be**.
+The agent of the action can be expressed also in passive clauses by using the preposition **be**.

 **mi's kar did ben bate be tren.**